 Let’s say you shared a post to your Facebook Page.
 But you wanted to create multiple versions of that post and turn those posts into Facebook ads.

 You’d do this with Dark Posts.

 Dark, or unpublished, posts allow you to promote posts that were never published to your Timeline.
-This is especially helpful for split testing purposes.
+This is especially helpful for Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. purposes.
 Create four versions of a post targeted at various groups, but don’t clutter up your Timeline in the process.

 You can also do this if you’ve ever created a post that violated Facebook’s 20% text in images rule.
 Such posts typically could not be promoted.
 But simply create a Dark Post that complies and promote that one to get around it.